 Understanding How the Body Metabolizes Suboxone

 Suboxone contains two ingredients.
 You take just one dose, but your body has two elements to process.
-One moves out quicker than the other.
+Buprenorphine stays in your system for longer than naloxone.

 The two ingredients in Suboxone include the following: